 To help overcome the Sunday night blues, the University of Exeter suggests that employees should plan activities for Sunday, such as socialising or exercising on a Sunday evening, or talk to a close friend or family member.
 For managers, the advice includes reshaping Mondays and Fridays; by offering meeting free Monday mornings and Friday afternoons so teams can prepare for the week.
 Other recommendations include offering support to the team, being approachable and knowing where team members can be referred to for mental health support if needed.

-Sally Evans, Director at Making Moves, comments on these findings:
+Sally Evans, Managing Director at Making Moves, comments on these findings:

 “It’s sad to see that so many office workers express feelings of anxiety at the weekend.
 As employers, we must create environments where our teams can switch off.
 My best advice is to lead from the top and show team members that work-life balance isn’t just important; it’s crucial.
 Encourage your team to switch notifications off at the weekend and be sure to check in with them at the end of the week, reminding them that the weekend is their personal time to enjoy.
 By creating a culture where team members know they can relax and should relax, without worry for the week ahead, you will pay the business back ten-fold, as team members are happier, more rested and more productive while at work.”